|

 Description of the rate at which parts fail, usually expressed as percent per 1,000,000.

-Fake Parity Unlike odd and even parity, fake parity is not capable of detecting an invalid data bit.
+Unlike odd and even parity, fake parity is not capable of detecting an invalid data bit.
 It was designed to artificially 'satisfy' a parity-enabled computer without actually checking the data for errors.
 Fake parity attaches a bit to each byte of data just like odd and even parity protocols.
 The difference is that fake parity simply adds the correct parity bit as the data is sent to the CPU instead of attaching it before the data is stored to memory, and recalculating it before the byte passes to the CPU.

-Fall out Material that fails various tests within the component manufacturing process.
+Material that fails various tests within the component manufacturing process.

 FBGA